gregg-miskelly/MIEngine-wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio.md

 ### Sharing sources and compiled binaries

 ##### Building on Windows
-If you are developing and compiling your app in Visual Studio, you need some way of getting the following to your Linux target machine:
+If you are developing and compiling your app in Visual Studio, you need some way of getting the following on your Linux target machine:

 * The PDB files for any module you want to debug.
 Currently, by default, projects built on Windows will **not** generate PDBs that are readable on Linux, so you need to change your project to use Portable PDBs ([instructions](https://github.com/OmniSharp/omnisharp-vscode/wiki/Portable-PDBs#how-to-generate-portable-pdbs)).
-* The app itself, and any runtime dependencies it might have
+* The app itself and any runtime dependencies it might have
-* The '\<proj-name\>.deps.json' file which is used by the 'dotnet' host executable to find determine runtime dependencies
+* The '\<proj-name\>.deps.json' file which is used by the 'dotnet' host executable to determine runtime dependencies

 For simple projects, you can find these files in \<SolutionDir\>\artifacts\src\\<ProjectName\>\bin\Debug\netcoreapp1.0.
 For projects with dependencies, you can use 'dotnet publish' to assemble the files you are likely to need.